Hellenic Polytonic HOWTO

 These stored symbols are eventually translated into a graphical (written) representation to be displayed on a computer screen or to be engraved on a more permanent medium.
 These graphical representations are called glyphs (carving strokes).
 Different fonts (assortments of character types) have different glyphs for the same internal representation.

 Internal symbol representation may be translated to glyphs in a variety of ways.
-In the older days of typewriters, when one wanted to type an accented character, one would press the respective accent symbol key(s).
-The typewriter platen would not move until a letter symbol was typed.
+In the older days of typewriters, when one wanted to type an accented character, one would first press the respective accent symbol key(s).
+The typewriter platen would not move until a letter symbol was typed (a dead key).
 This allowed the creation of a large number of glyphs.
 You could use any accent symbol over (or under) any letter character on your keyboard.
+Some punctuation, notably pause marks, would involve manually rotating the platen to place the symbol at the desired height, relative to the preceding character.

-Two different methods, both implemented in today's display and font processing computer programs.
+Two different methods, both implemented in today's font processing and text display computer programs.
 Using the latter method, ready-made accented character glyphs are available in our computer's type boxes, selectable by a unique code (one-to-one representation).
 Using the former “dead accent” method, a sequence of symbol codes is translated into a letter-plus-accent(s) combination glyph to be displayed or printed.

 User-programmable computers allow more flexibility.
-Today's keyboards output specific digital codes when a key is pressed (and released) reflecting the key's position on the keyboard.
-In turn, this keyboard code is translated into internal representation depending on the keyboard translation used and the current state of keyboard modifiers.
+Contemporary keyboards output specific digital codes when a key is pressed (or released) reflecting the key's position on the keyboard.
+This keyboard code is translated into internal representation depending on the selected keyboard translation and the current state of keyboard modifiers.
 This last one is easier to understand.
-A “Shift” key or a “Capitals Lock” key or a “Control” key is a keyboard modifier.
-Meaning that the state of the particular key or combination (e.g. the Control and Alt keys pressed at the same time) affects the internal representation code ultimately produced by keyboard interpretation (translation) programs.
+A “Shift” key or a “Capitals Lock” key or a “Control” key or an “Alternate” key is a keyboard modifier.
+Meaning that the state of the particular key or combination (e.g. the Control and Alt keys pressed at the same time) affects the internal representation code ultimately produced by keyboard translation programs.

 The same mechanism may be extended to accent key presses.
 When a key representing an accent is pressed, this is remembered until a key representing a letter is pressed.
-The combined effect of accent and letter key presses may be translated into a single code – the internal representation of a complex character.
+The combined effect of accent and letter key presses may be translated into a single code – the internal representation of a complex character (e.g. ~ ͺω = ῷ).
+A similar effect is obtained by the so-called Compose key.
+The Compose key is pressed, followed by the desired combination of characters to produce a code representing a combined glyph (e.g. Compose A E = Æ, Compose ~ ω = ῶ).
+The Compose function can be assigned to any unused key; by default this is the key to the right of the AltGr key in GNU/Linux keyboard layouts.

 A great benefit, reflecting on the price of keyboards over the years, is that hardware manufacturers don't have to produce different keyboards for different languages.
 Keyboard electronics stay the same and the only thing that may need to be changed is cheap plastic key caps.